Dr. Frank BreitingerAssistant Professor at the Hilti Chair for Data and Application Security Research interests

 Full CV

-The full resumé / CV is available for download here (please see date at the end; for a newer version please contact me).
+The full resumé / CV is available for download here (please see the date at the end; for a newer version please contact me).

 Featured in (some selected sources)